 A few years ago I surprised my wife by making her crème brûlée for her birthday.
 She was stunned—the extent of my cooking at that time was limited to boiled eggs and burnt toast.
 Before attempting it, I spent some time finding a recipe with clear instructions to follow.
 With the recipe holding my hand every step of the way, I cooked my way into being a hero for the day.

 In hindsight, there wasn’t much to lose if I messed it up; we’d be disappointed and crème brûlée-less, but still fully capable of celebrating.
 In the world of fabricating printed circuit boards, there’s much more at stake.
-A bad board build can run up costs and even put your job at risk.
+A bad PCB manufacturing build can run up costs and even put your job at risk.
 Once your board leaves your hands, you have to trust your PCB fabricator.
-If you don’t like blind trust, then you can take steps to enable their success by communicating clear instructions through the fabrication drawing.
+If you don’t like a blind trust, then you can take steps to enable their success by communicating clear instructions through the fabrication drawing.

 A poor fab drawing has the possibility of slowing down your fabrication process, and even canceling the board outright.
 In the same way that a recipe is started from basic ingredients, your fab drawing will also need some basic ingredients.
 From there it will then require some additional features that are unique to the board that you are designing.
 As a good cook expertly uses kitchen tools to create their masterpieces, we’ll see how you can do the same with the CAD tools that you use to design your board with.
 Without further delay then, let’s open up this oven and take a look inside to see what’s cooking.